 You can’t go wrong with veggies.
 But some do more for you than others.
 Guess which veggies our dietitians believe are overrated.

-First, let’s set the record straight: You really can’t go wrong with vegetables.
-They’re a fantastic food group and a key part of every healthy diet.
+First, let’s set the record straight — you really can’t go wrong with vegetables.
+They’re a highly nutritious food group that offer a huge variety of flavors and benefits.
+That’s why dietitians, doctors and nutritionists recommend them as a key part of every healthy diet.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-That said, some veggies pack a bigger nutritional punch than others.
-Here are the veggies your dietitian would downplay in favor of other, more nourishing options:
+That said, it’s also fair to say some veggies pack a bigger nutritional punch than others.

-“It may be colorful and yummy, but it is one of the starchiest veggies out there,” says Laura Jeffers, MEd, RD, LD.
-“The body sees sweet corn similar to the way it sees bread.”
+“It may be colorful and sweet and we look forward to it when it’s in season, but unfortunately sweet corn is also one of the starchiest veggies out there,” says clinical dietitian Kate Patton, MEd, RD, CSSD, LD.

-“This pale lettuce falls short of the reputation of its darker-hued cousins and contains fewer vitamins and phytonutrients,” says Anna Taylor, MS, RD, LD.
+“This pale lettuce falls short of the reputation of its darker-hued cousins and contains fewer vitamins and phytonutrients,” Patton says.

-“But some lettuce is better than no lettuce, provided you don’t slather it with high-fat ranch, Caesar or bleu cheese dressings.”
+“But some lettuce is better than no lettuce at all, provided you don’t slather it with high-saturated fat ranch, Caesar or bleu cheese dressings.”

-A recent study suggests that replacing 1 serving of potatoes (boiled, baked, mashed or French fries) with 1 serving of non-starchy vegetables (spinach, peppers, onions, etc.) can lower the risk of hypertension.
+A recent study suggests that replacing one serving of potatoes (boiled, baked, mashed or French fries) with one serving of non-starchy vegetables (spinach, peppers or onions, for example) can lower your risk of hypertension.